brandonjackson/global-dialogues/docs/database_guide.md

 ## Tips

-1. **Indexes**: The database includes indexes on commonly queried columns (Question_ID, Participant_ID, Segment, Country) for better performance.
+1. **Indexes**: The database includes indexes on commonly queried columns ("Question ID", "Participant ID", "Language") for better performance.

-2. **NULL handling**: Analysis scores (divergence_score, consensus_score) may be NULL if analysis hasn't been run or if the metric couldn't be calculated.
+2. **NULL handling**: Analysis scores (divergence_score, consensus_minagree_50pct) may be NULL if analysis hasn't been run or if the metric couldn't be calculated.

 3. **Data freshness**: The database reflects the state of files at creation time.
 Rerun `make db GD=<N>` after running new analyses to update scores.